 TCS that develops after birth may be caused by:

-TCS is usually diagnosed in childhood, but it may not be found until problems occur in adulthood.
-Earlier treatment of TCS can help reduce the chance of permanent damage.
+TCS is usually diagnosed in childhood, but it may not be found until problems occur in when a person is an adult.

 Copyright © Nucleus Medical Media, Inc.

-Surgery—The goal of surgery is to release the tethered spinal cord, ease symptoms, and prevent further damage.
-The exact type and extent of surgery will depend on what is causing the TCS and how much the nearby tissue is affected.
-Surgical steps may include:
+The goal of treatment is surgery to release the tethered cord.
+The type of surgery done will depend on what is causing TCS.

-Folic acid supplements and proper prenatal care may reduce the risk of spinal defects during pregnancy.
+Folic acid supplements and proper prenatal care lower the risk of this problem during pregnancy.